February 27, 2020

 Q: Do you believe your taxes will increase if a city is formed?

 - Cities of Dunwoody, Brookhaven, Stonecrest, and Tucker had viable commercial properties to help offset residential property taxes.
-Proposed Greenhaven has no strong commercial base with to offset residential taxes (95% land parcels would be residential).
+Proposed Greenhaven (City of DeKalb) has no strong commercial base with to offset residential taxes (95% land parcels would be residential).
 Services not detailed in the feasibility study would require property tax increases to support any new services.

 Q: What are your proposals for improving the existing governmental structure?